ihmcrobotics/ihmc-open-robotics-software/promp/README.md

 ## Java usage
 For an example usage in Java, see: `src/test/java/us/ihmc/promp/test/SinglePrompExample.java`.
 This example is a replica of the C++ example `examples/single_promp.cpp`.

+## Generate Java bindings
+If you make any changes to the C++ code, you should re-generate the Java bindings.
+Utilize the scripts provided in this project's root directory.
+These scripts will generate the shared library files required at runtime (.so/.dll/.dylib) as well as the mapped Java code in `src/main/generated-java`.

+### Linux
+To generate the Java bindings for Linux, you should utilize Docker and the Docker build script in the root directory, `generate-java-mappings-docker.sh`.
+Using the Docker build script/the Docker image, you will ensure that the native libraries it produces are compatible with older distros (Ubuntu 20.04; glibc 2.31).

+### Windows
+TODO

 ## Python module